Nancy, France: Heraldry

 The coat of arms of Nancy displays a thistle, originally considered to be a symbol of Virgin Mary, and adopted as a personal symbol by René of Anjou and later by his descendant René II, Duke of Lorraine.
-Contrary to the Scottish thistle, the one of Lorraine is always shown with its roots.
+Contrary to the Scottish thistle, the one from Lorraine is always shown with its roots.
 During the wars against Burgundy, the thistle became an emblem for the people of Lorraine as a whole.
-It officially became the attribute of the city of Nancy in 1575 when Charles III, Duke of Lorraine granted the city with its own coat of arms.
+It officially became the attribute of the city of Nancy in 1575 when Charles III, Duke of Lorraine granted the city its own coat of arms.

 At first, the coat of arms of Nancy had a chief of Lorraine, which meant that the upper part showed the ducal arms, namely three alerions on a red bend.
-Later, the chief of Lorraine was replaced by a more complex one which gathers the former possessions of the Dukes of Lorraine.
+Later, the chief of Lorraine was replaced by a more complex one, which gathered the former possessions of the Dukes of Lorraine.
 The upper row comprises from left to right the arms of the Kingdom of Hungary, the Kingdom of Naples, the Kingdom of Jerusalem and the Crown of Aragon, while the lower row comprises the Duchy of Anjou, the Duchy of Guelders, the Duchy of Jülich and the County of Bar.
 The inescutcheon is the coat of arms of Lorraine itself.

-The coat of arms displays the motto, which appeared in the end of the 16th century.
+The coat of arms displays the motto, which appeared at the end of the 16th century.
 It was initially "Nul ne s'y frotte" ("no one attacks it"), but it was changed to Latin "Non inultus premor" in 1616.
 The motto has a similar meaning to the Scottish one, "Nemo me impune lacessit", usually translated as "No one attacks me with impunity", which also makes reference to the thistle.
-The coat of arms further displays the Legion of Honour, awarded to the city after the First World War, and the War Crosses 14–18 and 39–45.
+The coat of arms further displays the Legion of Honour, awarded to the city after the First World War, and the War Crosses 1914–1918 and 1939–1945.